wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   * User profile page
   * Metrics Browser page

-  We have also included drag-and-drop keyboard navigation when you create or edit charts.
+  We have also included reordering drag-and-drop keyboard navigation when you create or edit charts, create of edit metrics security policy.
 To enter drag mode, press **Space**, use the arrow keys to move the item, for example a query line, and press **Space** to drop it in its new position.
+You can rearrange:

+  * Query lines
-You can rearrange query lines, functions within a query line in Query Builder, variables, and so on.
+  * Functions within a query line in Query Builder
+  * Variables
+  * List values when you add variables to a dashboard
+  * Metrics Security Policy rules

   Colors in all charts and dashboards, including service and operational dashboards, as well as Amazon Web Services dashboards are updated to support colorblind accessibility.
+Random chart colors are theme-specific.
 We also redesigned the color picker with a new color palette that is different for dark and light UI theme.

     ![Color picker for light theme](images/color-picker.png)